 * * * * *

-3.1.2 Subparagraph (c) Add the following: For Otto-cycle vehicles or hybrid vehicles that use Otto-cycle engines, evidence shall be supplied showing that the air/fuel metering system or secondary air injection system is capable of providing sufficient oxygen to theoretically allow enough oxidation to attain the CO emission standards at barometric pressures equivalent to those expected at altitudes ranging from sea level to an elevation of 6000 feet.
-For fuel injected vehicles or hybrid electric vehicles that use fuel-injected engines, compliance may be demonstrated upon a showing by the manufacturer that the fuel injection system distributes fuel based on mass air flow, rather than volume flow, and is therefore self-compensating.
-All submitted test proposals will be evaluated on their acceptability by the Executive Officer.
-As an alternative to the demonstration described above, a manufacturer may demonstrate compliance by testing California vehicle configurations as part of its federal high altitude certification requirements.
-Engine families that meet all the applicable California low altitude emission standards when tested at the EPA test elevation are deemed to be in compliance.
-The SFTP standards, Partial Soak NMOG+NOx exhaust standards, Quick Drive-Away NMOG+NOx standards, and Cold Start US06 NMOG+NOx exhaust emission standards do not apply to testing at high altitude.
+3.1.2 Subparagraph (c): [No change.]

-3.1.3 Subparagraph (d): [Delete; see section Part I, section G.3.5 below, except as follows.]
+3.1.3 Subparagraph (d): [Delete; see section Part I, section G.3.4 below, except as follows.]

 3.1.4 Subparagraph (d)(4): [No change.]

 3.1.5 Subparagraph (e): [Delete.
 (The provisions of this section that pertain to evaporative testing are contained the “California Evaporative Emission Standards and Test Procedures for 2026 and Subsequent Model Year Passenger Cars, Light-Duty Trucks, Medium-Duty Vehicles, and Heavy-Duty Vehicles.”
 The provisions of this section that pertain to refueling testing are contained the “California Refueling Emission Standards and Test Procedures for 2001 and Subsequent Model Motor Vehicles.”)]